Hatim-A/Cypher-Terminal/README.md

 # Cipher Terminal

-**Cipher Terminal** is a high-performance, professional-grade cryptocurrency trading interface designed for real-time market analysis and execution.
-Built with a focus on speed, data density, and aesthetic precision, it delivers a premium "OLED" visual experience optimized for low-latency decision-making.
+**Cipher Terminal** is a high-performance, professional-grade cryptocurrency market visualization interface designed for real-time analysis.
+Built with a focus on speed, data density, and aesthetic precision, it delivers a premium "OLED" visual experience optimized for market monitoring and research.

 ![Interface Preview](/assets/interface-preview.png)
 *(Placeholder: Add actual interface screenshot here)*

 ## Project Overview

-Cipher Terminal reconstructs the professional trading desk experience in a modern web architecture.
+Cipher Terminal reconstructs the professional market terminal experience in a modern web architecture.
 It leverages direct WebSocket connections for millisecond-latency order book updates and REST APIs for granular historical data.
 The application is engineered to handle high-frequency state updates without compromising render performance, utilizing a strictly typed, component-driven architecture.

 ### Key Features